onefsmedia/dobeda-erp/README.md

-# Perfex CRM - Containerized Deployment
+# Dobeda ERP - Containerized Deployment

-A fully containerized deployment of Perfex CRM using Podman/Docker with Nginx, PHP-FPM, and MariaDB.
+A fully containerized deployment of Dobeda ERP using Podman/Docker with Nginx, PHP-FPM, and MariaDB.

 ## 🚀 Features